daviddao/awesome-very-deep-learning/README.md

 - [Wider or Deeper?
 Revisiting the ResNet Model for Visual Recognition](https://arxiv.org/abs/1611.10080v1), extends results from Veit et al. and shows that it is actually a linear ensemble of subnetworks.
 Wide ResNet work well, because current very deep networks are actually over-deepened (hence not trained end-to-end), due to the much shorter effective path length.
 - [Residual Networks are Exponential Ensembles of Relatively Shallow Networks](http://arxiv.org/abs/1605.06431), shows that ResNets behaves just like ensembles of shallow networks in test time.
 This suggests that in addition to describing neural networks in terms of width and depth, there is a third dimension: multiplicity, the size of the implicit ensemble
 - [Bridging the Gaps Between Residual Learning, Recurrent Neural Networks and Visual Cortex](http://arxiv.org/abs/1604.03640), shows that ResNets with shared weights work well too although having fewer parameters
+- [A Simple Way to Initialize Recurrent Networks of Rectified Linear Units](https://arxiv.org/abs/1504.00941), pre-ResNet Hinton paper that suggested, that the identity matrix could be useful for the initialization of deep networks